upcmarina/flexamino/README.md

 # ABOUT

 **FlexAmino** is a Python program based on the search of homologs for a given protein sequence.
 Crystallographic beta-factors are extracted from the homologs that have an available known structure and with them, a beta-factor profile is generated and assigned to the query sequence using a structural alignment.

 # INSTALLATION

-First of all, clone the current repository to your local machine:
+In order to install **FlexA, clone the current repository to your local machine:
 ```
 git clone https://github.com/upcmarina/structural_biology.git
 ```

 Before running **FlexAmino**, you need to install some dependencies.
-This step can be done by hand or in an automatized way typing the following commands (with root permission):
+This step can be done by hand or in an automatized way typing the following commands (having root permission):
 ```
 apt-get install python3-setuptools